Maheer96/BaseScript/content/JavaScript/A Beginner's Guide/01 - Basics.md

 ## Inline JavaScript

 Similar to how you can write inline CSS in an HTML file under the `<style>` tag, you can write inline JavaScript under the `<script>` tag introduced in the section above.
 Let's introduce a new, commonly used object — `console`.
 Much like the browser console we spoke about before, the `console` object provides access to the debugger available in our browsers.
-Various methods can be concatenated to this object to mimick procedures that can be done in the regular web console.
+Several methods can be concatenated to this object to mimick procedures that can be executed in the regular web console.
 Take, for example, displaying a message via the `log()` method.

 > [!example] Logging to the Console Through HTML
 >